crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     Make it possible to change fill color for geometries in MapMapboxView

-    Consider separate option for printer friendly
-    Check that map displays in print
+    Consider separate option for printer friendly map Check that map displays in print

 ## Phase 0

-    Enable imports for serving multiple reports
     Make dynamic map example using screengridlayer
+    Pull from repository if option is enabled

 ## Phase 1

     Restore forms functionality
     Combine serve and run into launch
-    Let user choose to run before serve to make debugging easier Pull from repository if option is enabled
+    Let user choose to run before serve to make debugging easier

 ## Phase 2